Jinming-Zhang/AudioPlayer/README.md

 # AudioPlayer
-practices on playing audio files on java
+trying on playing audio files on java